eradiate/eradiate/docs/rst/user_guide/onedim_experiment.rst

 computed physical quantity (*e.g.* spectral irradiance, leaving radiance, BRDF and BRF for the ``distant`` measure).
-Results can then be easily exported to files (*e.g.* NetCDF) and visualised using xarray's integrated plotting features or external plotting libraries.
+Results can then be easily exported to files (*e.g.* NetCDF) and visualised using xarray's integrated plotting features or external plotting components.